 Similarly, when Final Fantasy VI was first released, the RPG was still a niche genre, and while it was highly regarded within its niche, not very many people outside heard about it.
-When RPGs became more mainstream after the release of later FF titles, VI was rediscovered and surged in popularity.
+When RPGs became more mainstream after the release of later FF titles, VI was rediscovered (particularly with it port on the Playstation) and surged in popularity, especially due to the enormous popularity of Kefka.
 To this day, it's often considered one of the finest JRPGs ever made.

-Final Fantasy X was widely despised by the majority of the fanbase when initially released.
+Final Fantasy X was widely despised by the majority of the fanbase when initially released (at least in the West.)
 But even though it still has some very vocal haters, most fans have warmed up to it and consider it a great game, and now it's gotten an HD release for PS3 and PSVita.

 The Sega Dreamcast was launched with much fanfare in 1999, but was soon overpowered by the much more successful PlayStation 2 in all areas.
 Its games were slammed in reviews for not being up to par with what the PS2 was churning out, and Sega's inability to attract third party developers (most notably EA) severely hampered the system (the fact you could pirate its games by just burning them onto a blank CD likely didn't help, either).
 It "died" in less than a year and a half after its debut and was seen as a failure during the rest of the sixth console generation.
-However, in recent years, opinions on the system have largely shifted to it being a great system that was ahead of its time.
-In particular, it is known for its string of arcade-perfect ports of shmups and fighting games, as well as its more solid and obscure titles are often on many top 10 lists.
+Even worse is that, after Sonic games started to take a massive nosedivein quality, a lot of people accused it of being the console that killed Sonic, as the "Adventuretitles", of which they were exclusive titles on for a while, were beginning to get accused of beginning certain conventions in the Sonic franchise that seemingly "killed it".
+However since then, opinions on the system have largely shifted to it being a great system that was ahead of its time.
+In particular, it is known for its string of arcade-perfect ports of shmups and Fighting Games, as well as its more solid and obscure titles are often on many top 10 lists.
 There exists a Homebrew community that still, to this day, makes and releases games for the system (be they from scratch or ports from the arcade).